 The first place I looked was Craigslist.
 I had heard Craigslist is great for finding appliances at great prices.
 In some regards, it is.
 However, if you want a newer, efficient, or stainless steel models, you’ll probably be disappointed.
 If you want a 20-year old, inefficient, white, dinged-up model – you will have better luck.
 I live in a fairly large city that is very active on Craigslist, was open to a 50-mile radius, and went back a full month on listings and found very little that fit the bill.
 What I did find was typically overpriced and did not match the size dimensions of the spaces the departing appliances were leaving behind.

-However, I don’t want to discourage you from first fully vetting Craigslist.
+However, I don’t want to discourage you from first fully vetting Craigslist or Facebook Marketplace, which has eaten up a lot of the local reselling space.
 If your budget is limited and you don’t care about efficiency or appearance, you will be able to find some good deals.

 Buying new appliances was not preferred, but I was in a great position in that I didn’t have a breakdown that would have required me to run out to the store and immediately purchase an in-stock model.
 Time was on my side.
 So I used the next month to meticulously research, observe pricing trends, and patiently find the best deals.